 All along the Snake River, local communities, industries, and people discharge their treated sewage and wastewater into the Snake, relying on the river’s flows to mix with their treated pollution.
 You may have heard this concept simplified as “dilution is the solution to pollution.”
 However, when the necessary flows aren’t there, all these discharges contaminate the river.
 Meanwhile, to try to prevent further contamination, communities (ie., taxpayers) upgrade their wastewater treatment plants to the tune of tens of millions of dollars.

 As long as Idaho law and rules allow water quality and water quantity to be governed separately, the never-ending cycle of overallocated water, pollution discharge, and upgrades for wastewater treatments will continue.

 Restoring the Snake

-Together, we will restore the Snake River.
+Together, we will restore the Snake River in Idaho.

 Speak Up for Restoring the Snake River!

 The Snake River is far too important to allow it to continue to be degraded in a manner that will have lasting effects on our economy, community health, fisheries, and wildlife.
 Take action and let your state legislators know that you want to see a cleaner Snake River.